How to get a background check?

 How to put money on an inmate’s account?

-A kiosk is available in the main lobby of the Lubbock County Detention Center for the public to apply money to an inmate’s account.
+A kiosk is available in the main lobby of the Lubbock County Detention Center for the public to apply cash to an inmate’s account.

 How do I contact the Lubbock County Detention Center?